 This webpage is under construction.

 The National Academy of Sciences says that the role of science is to provide plausible natural explanations of natural phenomena.
 Astrophysicist Eric Chaisson asks how islands of complexity can persist in a sea of chaos.
-The mission of the cosmic and global evolution project is to provide inspiration, training, and educational resources to help current and future teachers, informal science educators, and others explore and explain the composition, structure and evolutionary history of the universe and the Earth from the Big Bang to big brains and AI.
+The mission of the cosmic and global evolution project is to provide inspiration, training, and educational resources to help current and future teachers, informal science educators, and others explore and explain the composition, structure, processes, and evolutionary history of the universe and the Earth from the Big Bang to big brains and AI.

 What does thematic interpretation do?

 A captive audience is typically in a workplace or educational setting.
 They cannot leave because they are pursuing educational or professional goals.
 They will accept a formal academic approach and will try to pay attention even if they are bored.
 In reality, a student or worker may be physically present, but you cannot force them to pay attention and think.

 A non-captive audience is typically interested in fun or entertainment and possibly self-enrichment.
 The setting may be a park or museum, television, or a website.
 A voluntary audience has no time commitment, expects an informal atmosphere and a non-academic approach, and will switch attention if bored.

 helps teachers and informal educators explore and explain big ideas

 tells more memorable stories than an encyclopedia, textbook, or traditional lecture

 It’s easy to write a boring theme.
 Writing a strong theme takes time and practice.
 A strong theme results in an interesting and engaging interpretation.
 The most important decision you make in designing any type of interpretive activity is selecting the theme.
 The theme is the moral of the story, the take-home message that people remember.